 Sean Z. Kramer is a partner in the Chicago office of Kirkland & Ellis LLP, where he is a member of the Firm’s corporate transactional group.
 Sean’s practice concentrates on structuring, negotiating and managing the corporate, securities and tax aspects of complex business transactions.
 He has developed a particular focus on representing private equity sponsors and their portfolio companies in the wide array of transactions that they encounter: leveraged buyouts and consortium deals; mergers, acquisitions and joint ventures; divestitures; venture capital, growth equity and other minority investments; initial public offerings; debt and equity financings; restructurings and workouts; executive compensation arrangements; investment fund formations; and various corporate governance matters.

-Sean co-founded and currently co-chairs the Law School's Kirkland & Ellis Corporate Lab at the University of Chicago Law School, a clinical program through which students learn transactional law by working with the legal and business teams of leading public and private companies, investment funds and non-profit organizations.
+Sean co-founded and currently co-chairs the Kirkland & Ellis Corporate Lab at the University of Chicago Law School, a clinical program through which students learn transactional law by working with the legal and business teams of leading public and private companies, investment funds and non-profit organizations.
 He has also served on the boards and committees of various local and national institutions, including Teach for America, Golden Apple Foundation and the University of Chicago.
 Sean graduated with Honors from the University of Chicago Law School.